ahmettoguz/core-docker-config/README.md

 + **Exceptions:** The application manages both custom and global exceptions for error handling.
 + **Swagger Documentation:** Comprehensive API documentation integrated for documentation and testing purposes.
 + **Automated & Manual Testing:** Both automated and manual tests implemented for quality assurance.
-+ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.

 ### Core Mocha Api Automation Test